 Also called: Sea Squirts

-- Do not return the species to the water.
+- not return the species to the water

-- Report an Aquatic Invasive Species, depending on where you are.
+- report it as an aquatic invasive species, depending on where you are

 Tunicates are aquatic animals with a sac-like body protected by a coat or ‘tunic’.
 They live in large colonies and feed by filtering sea water through their bodies.
 Researchers think that tunicates first appeared over 500 million years ago.